STEAM-Science/spectrometer_calibration/README.md

 		- `resolution`: contains the resolution results
 		- `response`: contains the response results

+- `environment`: This directory contains the environment files
+	- `environment.yml`: contains the environment file for Anaconda
+	- `requirements.txt`: contains the environment file for pip

 - `utils`: This directory contains various tools written in Python for analyzing the calibration data
 	- `classes.py`: contains classes to store data
 	- `calibrate.py`: contains functions for calibrating the spectrometer